ieeemuj/website/components/EventCard/README.md

 4.npm start

-Access localhost:3000 on your browser
+Access localhost:3000 on your browser.